schnneider-utp/schnneider-utp/README.md

 <p align="justify">
-I am a dedicated student at the Technological University of Pereira, currently pursuing a propaedeutic cycle in Software Development Technology.
-I am in my fourth semester of this program and will soon advance to study Systems Engineering.
-Originally from Bogotá, I now reside in Pereira, where I am proud to be in my fifth semester with honors recognition for academic excellence.
+I am a student at the Technological University of Pereira, currently enrolled in a preparatory program in Software Development Technology.
+I am in my fifth semester with honors and will soon be advancing to Systems Engineering.
+I am from Bogotá and currently reside in Pereira.
 </p>

 ## My Skill Set